Understanding Compound Interest

 What is the difference between simple and compound interest?

 More frequent compounding is better for the investor.
 Daily compounding earns slightly more than monthly, which earns more than quarterly or annually.
-However, the difference becomes smaller as frequency increases.
+However, the difference becomes smaller as frequency increases beyond daily.
+For a $10,000 investment at 5% for 10 years, annual compounding yields $16,289 while daily compounding yields $16,487 — a difference of about $198.

 What is a realistic rate of return to expect?

-Historically, the stock market has returned about 7-10% annually after inflation.
-Savings accounts and CDs typically offer 2-5%.
-Choose a rate that matches your investment strategy and risk tolerance.
+Historically, the S&P 500 stock market has returned about 10% annually before inflation, or roughly 7% after inflation since 1926.
+Conservative bonds yield 3-5%, high-yield savings accounts offer 3-5%, and CDs typically offer 2-5%.
+Choose a rate that matches your investment strategy, time horizon, and risk tolerance.
+A balanced 60/40 stock-bond portfolio typically returns 6-8% annually.

 Does starting age really matter that much?